PrivSec-dev/privsec.dev/content/os/Choosing Your Desktop Linux Distribution.md

 ### Whonix

-[Whonix](https://www.whonix.org/) is a distribution focused on anonimity based on [Kicksecure](https://www.whonix.org/wiki/Kicksecure).
+[Whonix](https://www.whonix.org/) is a distribution focused on anonymity based on [Kicksecure](https://www.whonix.org/wiki/Kicksecure).
 It is meant to run as two virtual machines: a “Workstation” and a Tor “Gateway.”
 All communications from the Workstation must go through the Tor gateway.
 This means that even if the Workstation is compromised by malware of some kind, the true IP address remains hidden.

 Some of its features include Tor Stream Isolation, [keystroke anonymization](https://www.whonix.org/wiki/Keystroke_Deanonymization#Kloak), [encrypted swap](https://github.com/Whonix/swap-file-creator), and a hardened memory allocator.